-Investigators also immediately identified an Anthony Vickers who was a former student of Grinstead’s as a suspect.
+Investigators also immediately identified Anthony Vickers — a former student of Grinstead’s — as a suspect.
 Grinstead had taken Vickers under her wing as he was known to be a troubled kid.
 Grinstead felt for him and she gave him a little extra attention.
 Vickers then apparently became obsessed with her and in March 2005 tried to enter her home.

-Grinstead filed a report with the police in which she described the incident.
-Vickers appeared to be out of control and he knocked on her doors and windows while he forcefully ordered Grinstead to come out.
+Tara Grinstead filed a report with the police in which she described the incident.
+Vickers appeared to be out of control and he knocked on her door and windows while he forcefully ordered Grinstead to come out.